unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 By virtue of your race, your character can speak, read, and write certain languages.

-## Earthborn
+## Terran

 Those born of Earth and Luna share the privilege of living in the most developed of the worlds.
-Many Earthborn that are lucky enough to become adventurers grew up healthy and well educated.
+Many Terran that are lucky enough to become adventurers grew up healthy and well educated.

 ### Sleeve Traits

 **_Ability Score Increase._** Your Charisma increases by 1.

-**_Age._** Earthborn reach adulthood in their late teens and live just over a century.
+**_Age._** Terran reach adulthood in their late teens and live just over a century.

-**_Size._** Earthborn vary widely in height and build, from barely 5 feet to well over 6 feet tall.
+**_Size._** Terran vary widely in height and build, from barely 5 feet to well over 6 feet tall.
 Regardless of your position in that range, your size is Medium.

 **_Speed._** Your base walking speed is 30 feet.